Robert Snodgrass: Luton Town

 In February 2022, Snodgrass signed for Luton Town until the end of the 2021–22 season.

 Snodgrass left Luton at the end of the 2021–22 season.
 In August 2022 he was offered a contract by Motherwell.

 Heart of Midlothian

 Snodgrass signed a one-year contract with Scottish Premiership club Heart of Midlothian on 6 September 2022.
+He was released by Hearts in April 2023, soon after Steven Naismith replaced Robbie Neilson as manager.

+On 16 January 2024, Snodgrass confirmed that he had retired from professional football.

 International career

 Snodgrass played for the Scotland under-19, under-20 and under-21 teams.
 He was part of the squad that reached the final of the 2006 European Under-19 Championships in Poland, although Snodgrass was suspended for the final itself.
 Snodgrass also played for Scotland under-20 in the 2007 FIFA U-20 World Cup in Canada It was his form in this tournament that led to Barcelona showing interest in Snodgrass.

 Leeds' involvement in the play-offs against Millwall in 2009 meant that Snodgrass was unavailable to play in a Scotland B international.

 Snodgrass was called up to the senior Scotland squad by George Burley for the first time for their friendly against Japan in October 2009.
 He was forced to withdraw from the squad due to a knee injury.
 Snodgrass made his full international debut on 9 February 2011, coming on as a substitute against Northern Ireland in a 2011 Nations Cup match.
 Snodgrass was called up to the Scotland squad to face Brazil on 21 March 2011, coming on as a second-half substitute.
 Scotland lost the game 2–0.
 Snodgrass was ruled out of Scotland's Nations Cup matches against Wales and the Republic of Ireland with a back injury.

 On 2 August 2011, Snodgrass was called up to the squad for a friendly against Denmark.
 He made his first start for Scotland against Denmark and also scored his first international goal in this game.
 On 7 June 2013, during 2014 FIFA World Cup qualifying, he scored the only goal in a 1–0 win against Croatia, inflicting their first competitive defeat at home since they lost 4–1 to England in 2008.

 The kneecap injury that Snodgrass suffered in August 2014 caused him to miss the whole of the UEFA Euro 2016 qualifying campaign.
 He was recalled to the national squad for a friendly match against the Czech Republic in March 2016.
 In the first match of 2018 FIFA World Cup qualification, Snodgrass scored a hat-trick in a 5–1 win against Malta.

 On 16 October 2019, Snodgrass retired from international football with 28 caps and 7 goals.